CodebotYT/agar.io-bots-free-working/README.md

 7.Copy all code
 6 Paste into tampermonkey
 7. Open Bots for agar.io controlls.txt for controlls

+Reload to use again bots will not respawn 900 bots max

 Credit NuclearC - MrSonicMaster - Sizrex

 Best to look at youtube video Qessey is the channel name

 Controlls